 Main characteristics of the operations

-The Bank of Russia carries out repos only with Russian credit institutions.
-Requirements for credit institutions eligible for repos are set by Bank of Russia Ordinance No.
+The Bank of Russia carries out repos only with Russian credit institutions which satisfies the following criteria:

 The Bank of Russia’s repos are held at the organised trading of the Moscow Exchange and Saint Petersburg Currency Exchange and non-organised trading through the Bloomberg information system.